tyleredouglas/DeepPool/README.md

 # DeepPool

 DeepPool (formerly Haplomatic) is a deep learning–based tool for improving the localization of quantitative trait loci (QTL) from pooled-sequencing data.
 Pooled sequencing makes it possible to sequence many genomes cost-effectively, but per-genome coverage is extremely low, making raw SNP allele frequencies noisy and unreliable for QTL mapping.
 DeepPool addresses this by denoising pooled SNP data through haplotype inference:
-  -It decomposes noisy SNP frequencies into haplotype frequencies, which are more robust for downstream analysis.
+  - It decomposes noisy SNP frequencies into haplotype frequencies, which are more robust for downstream analysis.
-  -To avoid losing fine-mapping power, DeepPool uses a transformer model to adaptively choose the smallest genomic window that still allows accurate haplotype inference, keeping error low while preserving resolution.
+  - To avoid losing fine-mapping power, DeepPool uses a transformer model to adaptively choose the smallest genomic window that still allows accurate haplotype inference, keeping error low while preserving resolution.
-  -Error prediction is handled by a hybrid neural network in which a transformer encoder processes the raw SNP matrix while a feed-forward regressor incorporates local genomic features (e.g. coverage, mapping quality).
+  - Error prediction is handled by a hybrid neural network in which a transformer encoder processes the raw SNP matrix while a feed-forward regressor incorporates local genomic features (e.g. coverage, mapping quality).

 DeepPool has been validated on both simulated and empirical datasets, and enables QTL scans from shallow pooled sequencing data that would otherwise be too noisy for reliable analysis.